bcimbali/ck-site/src/portfolio-items/types-of-viral-hepatitis-and-what-you-should-know.md

 portfolioOrder: 3
 ---

-An overview of Viral Hepatitis for Health.com.
+## A medical overview of Viral Hepatitis.

+---

+World Health Organization estimates that 354 million people live with Hepatitis B or C. With that in mind, I wrote this article covering the types, symptoms, treatment, and complication of all types of Viral Hepatitis for Health.com.